 Every year more than 1.5 million Americans suffer heart attacks.
 A half million die.
 That number continues to grow and it includes women as often as men.
 The age at which heart disease occurs continues to lower.
 Most victims never see it coming.
-They have no symptoms.
+They have no heart disease symptoms.
 No chest pain.
 No numbness in the left arm…no suspicion that the “silent killer” is at work, until it’s too late.
-Do you have heart disease?
+Could you have heart disease?
+Did you know there’s a heart scan that can tell you in just a little over 7 minutes?

 Having a HeartSaver CT exam couldn’t be easier.
 It doesn’t take much time.
 You could go through the entire process, from paperwork to completing the scan during a normal lunch hour.
 The actual procedure itself is less than seven minutes.
 Physicians read all scans and determine calcium scores from “low risk” to “excessive risk.”
 We send the report directly to the patient’s physician, unless the patient is self-referred, in which case, we send the report to the patient.